 Protected Groups: The Federal Fair Housing Act prohibits discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religion, familial status, or disability.
 These rules do not apply to some owner-occupied homes or homes run by religious organizations.
 Vermont state law adds additional protections for tenants on the basis of marital status, age, and receipt of public assistance.

-Discriminatory Acts & Penalties: Housing discrimination cases in Vermont are handled by the Vermont Human Rights Commission.
+Discriminatory Acts and Penalties: Housing discrimination cases in Vermont are handled by the Vermont Human Rights Commission.
 The Commission has highlighted the following behaviors as potentially discriminatory when directed at a member of a protected group:

-• Refusing to rent or negotiate housing.
+- Refusing to rent or negotiate housing

-• Falsely claiming a unit is unavailable.
+- Falsely claiming a unit is unavailable

-• Showing different rental units to viewers.
+- Showing different rental units to viewers

-• Steering prospective renters into certain neighborhoods.
+- Steering prospective renters into certain neighborhoods

-• Requiring different types of documentation.
+- Requiring different types of documentation

-• Refusing to engage in certain lending practices.
+- Refusing to engage in certain lending practices

-• Offering different terms, conditions, or privileges.
+- Offering different terms, conditions, or privileges

-• Advertisements that indicate a discriminatory preference.
+- Advertisements that indicate a discriminatory preference

 Tenants who believe they have been the victim of housing discrimination may file a complaint digitally or over the phone.